SkywalkerDarren/flutter_force_directed_graph/README.md

 # Flutter Force Directed Graph

 Flutter Force Directed Graph is a Flutter package that helps you create a force directed graph visualization in your Flutter applications.

 ## Features

 - Create a force directed graph with customizable nodes and edges.
 - Add, remove or update nodes and edges dynamically.
 - Use the provided `ForceDirectedGraphWidget` for easy integration into your app.
-- Built-in gesture detection for nodes and edges.
+- Built-in gesture detection for nodes, edges and graph panning and zooming.
 - Comes with a `ForceDirectedGraphController` for easy management of the graph’s state.

 ## Getting Started